 Analysis was undertaken of the supported activities through Cultural Funding and Delivery Review as well as the Culture Impact Review, both presented to Council on the 7th of February.
-The former included analysis of audiences and participants of the cultural organisations as cultural attendance, which indicated attendance to cultural activity in Aberdeen (across all wards) was higher than the national average, which is backed by the finding if the 2021 Household Survey results as well
+The former included analysis of audiences and participants of the cultural organisations as cultural attendance, which indicated attendance to cultural activity in Aberdeen (across all wards) was higher than the national average, which is backed by the finding if the 2021 Household Survey results as well.

 What consultation and engagement has been undertaken with officers and partner organisations?
-See prior question re consultation and engagement above.
+As above in 2.3